Article featured on:

 Living in one of the world’s financial hubs means getting access to top-notch cultural attractions and entertainment, a varied job market, and expensive lifestyles—naturally!
+This is what sets apart financial core cities like NYC from large cities like Atlanta, Las Vegas, or Miami.
 But how expensive really?
 This is what we here at RENTCafe set out to uncover when we compiled this study on what it costs to rent in the world’s top financial cities and how these urban hubs compare to each other when it comes to monthly rental costs.
 And we’re ready to let you in on our findings!

 But first, what do the top 30 global financial powerhouses look like?
 Luckily, The Z/Yen Group regularly evaluates the world’s largest cities by factors like competitiveness and transaction volume, so it’s enough to check out the Global Financial Centres Index (GFCI), which they publish twice a year.
 Based on the latest edition, these are the top 30 financial centers of the world: